Please read the entire farm and position description before filling out an online application.

 • Pay starts at $17-19/ hour depending on experience.
 Quarterly evaluations with potential for performance-based raises up to $20/ hour, or $22/ hour for individuals who take on extra responsibilities such as administration or management.

-• Paid time off begins accruing after 30-day period, at 2 hours per 80 hours worked (equivalent to 13 days in a full year).
+• Paid time off begins accruing after a 30-day period, at 2 hours per 80 hours worked (equivalent to 13 days in a full year).
 PTO can be used for up to 5 days during the market season (see below for scheduling requirements) and for longer breaks during the winter season.
 Unused PTO for seasonal crew is paid out on completion of the season as defined at time of hiring (usually mid-November, after field cleanup is complete)

 • vast quantities of produce!